ohosgg/rnoh/docs/performance.md

 ## Rendering a large number of components

-This benchmark represents an unusual situation, however it was easy to perform.
+This benchmark represents an unusual situation, but represents generic rendering performance.

 ### Conclusions